-"A big mistake people make is to talk as if plants 'know' what they are doing," says botany teacher.
+"A big mistake people make is talking as if plants 'know' what they are doing," says botany professor.
 Elizabeth Van Volkenburgh.

 Biology teachers, researchers and students all make the same mistake.
 I would much prefer to say that a plant hears and responds, rather than the plant 'knows'

 To detect these signals, the researchers developed a small, lightweight electrode, inspired by those used to perform echocardiograms.
 They glued it with hydrogel on the surface of the leaves of a small carnivorous plant, the Venus flytrap (Dionaea muscipola).

 When the tiny electrode, just 3 millimeters in diameter, was attached to the Venus flytrap, it successfully recorded the plant's electrical signals.

 "Plant communication" is not a one-way street: as mentioned, we should also be able to send pulses.

 Using a smartphone, the researchers did just that, sending a pulse to the fly trap that caused it to close the leaves on command.

 By connecting the plant to a robotic arm, the team created a hybrid robot capable of picking up a small thread using the leaves and their long, delicate extensions.

 Plants are inherently modular, take on a wide range of shapes, forms and capacities, and "can be isolated and installed on a variety of platforms," the team writes in their article, published in Nature Electronics.

 Integrated with current “flexible” electronics, such modularity could potentially be used to build robots, sensors and sanitary devices for plant-based systems.